| People bet on anything and everything, always have done, always will do. There is a clear divide

 other forms are now offered as in-running betting, or sometimes called in-play betting, where you can bet at virtually any point up to the end of the

-laws have become much more sensible in the UK than anywhere else in the world.
+become much more sensible in the UK than anywhere else in the world.
 Now there is no levy on bets placed and winnings from gambling are tax-free.
+There are

-the USA although there are now US states legalising this.
-Big UK licensed bookmakers do not currently take bets from people based in the United States and many
+although there are now US states legalising this.
+Big UK licensed bookmakers do not currently take bets from people based in the United States and many other

 easier to bet in the UK than anywhere else with more options and many bonuses to attract new customers and keep existing ones happy.